HRNasty and the Zen of the Employee Experience

 Oprah asked Michael Jordan, “What do you hate?”
 His response was “Hate is a very strong word, I don’t hate anything, I just haven’t found out how to appreciate that thing yet”.
 I absolutely love this!

 It’s not what we say, it’s how we say it.

 Because most of my work is done behind closed doors, most employees don’t have an opportunity to see how HR operates.
 I am sure that many employees have wondered “WTF!
 Is HR going to do anything about this messed up situation?”
 Trust me, even though progress may seem absent, work is being done and we only want to respect individual privacy.
 We are not going to announce over the company loudspeakers “Attention all employees, we just caught Johhny coked up in the bathroom and will be administering corporal punishment out back after work.
-Grab a beer and see the show!”
+Grab a beer and come see the show!”